Lex71/rmt.api/README.md

 ## Setup

 Copy env.example to .env
-In order to work with MongoDB, you first need to have a MondoDB server running.
+In order to work with MongoDB, you first need to have a MongoDB server running.
 For convenience, you can build and spin up a container as defined in docker-compose.yaml file:

 ```bash